GFT works across seven major river catchments in Dumfries and Galloway- the Luce, Bladnoch, Cree, Fleet, Kirkcudbrightshire Dee, Urr and Border Esk.

 The Bladnoch is a pleasant dark coloured river set in rural surroundings in the Machars of Galloway.
 The river rises out of Loch Maberry and gently weaves its way over moors, forestry and farmland before entering the Solway at Wigtown Bay.
 With a catchment area of 132 square miles, the river is a true spate river whose character changes dependent upon its water level.
 The Tarf Water is the largest tributary which joins the Bladnoch near Kirkcowan.

 The Bladnoch salmon population is designated as a 'Special Area of Conservation' under the Habitats Directive due to the various sub-stocks found in the river resulting in salmon entering the rivers during nearly every month of the year.
+Anglers can catch salmon from the start of the season in February through to the season end in October.
 Sea trout are rarely caught on the river.

 The landscape around the Bladnoch is visually very attractive with little development having taken place.
 There are only three settlements along the length of the river - Bladnoch village, Wigtown and Kirkcowan.
 The unspoiled natural environment is host to a wide variety of wildlife with otters, deer and even ospreys being sighted in the river's vicinity.